 Murder and other violent crimes are typically charged as serious felonies.
 However, there are exceptions to this rule wherein a defendant may have been justified in the use of deadly force.
 This type of legal defense is known as “self-defense.”
+States differ on what they consider appropriate use of force and when it is reasonable to use force, including firearms, to protect yourself.

-What is Self-Defense?
+What Is Self-Defense?

 For a free legal consultation, call (310) 896-2723

-What is a Firearm?
+What Is a Firearm?

-What Kind of Conduct is Considered Reasonable Under the Circumstances?
+What Kind of Conduct Is Considered Reasonable Under the Circumstances?

 - You reasonably felt you needed to use force to stop this imminent threat